-We build phylogenetic trees of monomers extracted from two or more clones and try to reach conclusions based on the evolutionary relationships between monomeric and higher-order repeats.
-Many of the phylogenetic trees we built exhibit a strong separation in the evolutionary history of monomers from higher-order alpha-satellite DNA and monomers from monomeric tracts as per [1].
-We also observed that the monomers from different monomeric clones $mix\ well\ ^1$ .
+We build phylogenetic trees of monomers extracted from two or more clones at a time and try to reach conclusions based on the evolutionary relationships between monomeric and higher order repeats.
+Many of the phylogenetic trees we built exhibit a strong separation in the evolutionary history of monomers from higher order alpha-satellite DNA and monomers from monomeric tracts as per Alexandrov et al. (2001).
+We also observed that the monomers from different monomeric clones mix well.1

-One of our contributions is a simple probabilistic framework for measuring how surprising it is that monomers from arbitrary clones remain evolutionarily distinct (or mix well).
+One of our contributions is a simple probabilistic framework for measuring how surprising it is that monomers from arbitrary clones remain evolutionarily distinct (or "mix well").
 Within this framework, we obtain exact expressions for the probability of evolutionary distinctness for pairs of tandemly generated DNA segments.
-Our analysis is based on the restricted tandem repeat history (RTRH) model used in many other studies of tandem DNA evolution [3, 14, 4, 6, 9, 17].
+Our analysis is based on the restricted tandem repeat history (RTRH) model used in many other studies of tandem DNA evolution (Benson and Dong, 1999; Tang et al., 2002; Berard and Rivals, 2002; Elemento et al., 2002; Jaitly et al., 2002; Zhang et al., 2002).
 We thus present a method for checking whether the monomers involved in the phylogenetic studies were derived from each other via tandem duplications prescribed by the RTRH model, practically testing the validity of the model itself.
 Calculations based on our analysis seem to indicate that unequal crossover is not the only mechanism responsible for alpha-satellite DNA evolution.